Mjz86/C_colon/mcc.md

- they often use a stack of geometrically growing memory regions , and a single stack pointer and region counter , they push till the region is full , then go to the next, they pop  till the region is empty, then go to previous.
+ they often use a stack of geometrically growing memory regions , and a single stack pointer and region counter , they push till the region is full , then go to the next, they pop  till the region is empty, then go to previous. the operator push/pop is not safe to call concurrently, a second thread safe variant could be provided , but often its unneccecary .